C-Johnson83/cautious-chainsaw/README.md

 THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

 ## Installation and Usage
-Must have a mysql account to use database
+Must have MongoDB and Node installed
 To install the cautious-chainsaw, follow these steps:

 1. Clone the repository to your local machine: